ppone/docs/accounting/xero.md

 Invoiced will create the following accounts in your G/L unless you specify an account for us to use:

-- "Invoiced Sales Account" - sales account used for invoices and line items
 - "Invoiced Bank Account" - bank account used for payments received on Invoiced
+- "Invoiced Sales Account" - sales account used for line items
 - "Invoiced Sales Tax Account" - sales account used for taxes received on Invoiced

 #### Tax Rate Mapping